tatianegercina/FinTech/01-Lesson-Plans/03-Python-Pandas/2/LessonPlan.md

 To guide students, you may want to follow up with questions such as the following:

 * I used `fillna(0)` to fill NaN or null values in my DataFrame, but now my first_name and last_name fields have 0s in them.
-What happened?
-What should I have done instead?
+What happened, and what should I have done instead?

   **Answer:** `fillna(0)` fills all null/NaN values in the DataFrame, regardless of the data type of the Series where the null is. `fillna()` should have been applied against the specific Series that needed the nulls converted to 0.